Russian troops and a 40-mile death convoy have'moved into attack positions' near Kyiv, while Ukrainians fortify 'every street and home.'

 The UK Defence Ministry stated today that Russia is likely to resume its offensive in Kyiv in the coming days.

+However, forces have become stymied as a result of reports of food, fuel, and equipment shortages.

+However, new satellite images taken on Thursday following a break in cloud cover show commanders on the move once more, breaking up the column that had become vulnerable to Ukraine counterattacks.

-Rocket artillery and supply trucks were pictured taking up firing positions in fields outside Berestyanka, a small town 30 miles north of Kyiv, their tyre tracks visible in the countryside.
+Rocket artillery and supply trucks were seen taking up firing positions in fields near Berestyanka, a small town 30 miles north of Kyiv, with their tyre tracks visible in the countryside.

-An estimated 15,000 troops along with fuel tankers and ammunition trucks are believed to be in the convoy.
+Vehicles were seen parked in forests not far away in Lubyanka as part of a possible camouflage attempt.

+The convoy is believed to contain 15,000 troops, as well as fuel tankers and ammunition trucks.

-On Friday, President Putin gave the green light for up to 16,000 mercenaries from the Middle East to be deployed alongside pro-Russian rebels in Ukraine.
+On Friday, President Putin authorised the deployment of up to 16,000 mercenaries from the Middle East alongside pro-Russian rebels in Ukraine.

-The move would allow Russia to send battle-hardened fighters from conflicts such as Syria into Ukraine without risking further Russian casualties.
+The move would allow Russia to send battle-hardened fighters from conflicts like Syria into Ukraine without risking additional Russian casualties.

 Defence Minister Sergei Shoigu said at a meeting of Russia’s Security Council that 16,000 volunteers in the Middle East were ready to fight alongside Russian-backed forces in the breakaway Donbas region of eastern Ukraine.